Uh..oh…

 As kids, we knew how to tell stories and draw pictures.
 Without worrying about results.
 Without worrying about what other people would think.

-We got into a creative flow without that distracting inner critic.
+We got into a creative flow, just naturally.

 Have fun!